arjanjohan/scaffold-move/README.md

 Looking ahead, we have an exciting roadmap of enhancements and new features planned:

 - Add a testing framework for Move modules.
-- Implement custom network switching, which is currently not available in the Aptos Wallet Adapter.
+- Add custom networks to network switching.
+This is currently not available in the Aptos Wallet Adapter.
 Once [our PR](https://github.com/aptos-labs/aptos-wallet-adapter/pull/425) is merged, this feature will be added to Scaffold Move.
-- Enhance documentation and tutorials for easier onboarding.
+- Enhance documentation and create tutorials for easier onboarding.
-- Migrate documentation from Gitbook to Docusaurus.
 - Develop additional pre-built components for common dApp functionalities.
 - Integrate different templates/configurations (similar to [create-aptos-dapp](https://aptos.dev/en/build/create-aptos-dapp))